-MOVE.COM GROUP
+COMPLETEHOME.COM

-The Move.com Group is our new internet real estate services portal.
-We announced in the third quarter of 1999, that we plan to create a new series of common stock intended to reflect the performance of the Move.com Group.
+CompleteHome.com is our new internet real estate services portal.
+We announced in the third quarter of 1999, that we plan to create a new series of common stock intended to reflect the performance of CompleteHome.com.
 The plan to create a new series of tracking stock is subject to stockholder approval.
-The tracking stock proposal, if adopted, will enable us to issue the Move.com Group tracking stock in one or more private or public financings and perhaps creating a public trading market for the Move.com Group tracking stock.
-Accordingly, the Move.com Group is reported as a separate business segment beginning third quarter 1999.
-Revenues increased \$2.0 million (63%) to \$5.2 million, while Adjusted EBITDA decreased \$7.9 million to a loss of \$7.7 million in third quarter 1999 compared to third quarter 1998.
+The tracking stock proposal, if adopted, will enable us to issue CompleteHome.com tracking stock in one or more private or public financings and perhaps creating a public trading market for CompleteHome.com tracking stock.
+Accordingly, CompleteHome.com is reported as a separate business segment beginning third quarter 1999.
+Revenues increased \$2.6 million (100%) to \$5.2 million, while Adjusted EBITDA decreased \$8.0 million to a loss of \$7.7 million in third quarter 1999 compared to third quarter 1998.
 These results reflect our increased investment in marketing and development of the portal.
-The revenues and expenses include those of RentNet, which has been contributed to the Move.com Group and were previously included in the Individual Membership segment.